-Book rental fees are for one school year and should be paid at registration or no later than the final day of the first semester of the current school.
+Book rental fees are for one school year and should be paid at registration or no later than final day of first semester of the current school.
 The fee covers digital instructional materials, textbook supplements and student fees.
-Make checks payable to North Miami Elementary School, or you can pay online.
+Make checks payable to North Miami Elementary School, or you can pay online https://nmcs.revtrak.net/.
 Partial payments must be arranged with the elementary treasurer.